 Inventory, lb : 0

-Thai guavas are available in the spring and fall.
+Thai guavas are available year-round.

 Recipes that include Thai Guavas.
 One is easiest, three is harder.

 |Belly Over Mind||South-East Asian Guava Salad|

 |Khymos||Thai Guava with Star Anise, Salt and Sugar dip|